 Advantages of residential care based work

-The teething problems of new legislation is another topic in which we seek to work to continue to develop services that meet the real needs of real children.This includes the ongoing need for residential care based services for “street children in urban centres. [see chapter 11 in book].
-While preventative community based interventions are key in the long term, and while we invest our experience and skills in the Ukondla programmes in Philippi for this reason, the need for safe residential space where a girl can immediately access nurture, healing, education, and guidance and from where her family can hear as soon as possible that she is OK, remain the core of work that prevent children from being drawn deeper into dangerous, but compelling ways of life on the streets.
+However, while preventative community based interventions are key in the long term, and while we invest our experience and skills in the Ukondla programmes in Philippi for this very reason, the need for safe residential space where a girl can immediately access nurture, healing, education, and guidance and from where her family can hear as soon as possible that she is OK, remain the core of work that prevents children from being drawn deeper into dangerous, but compelling ways of life on the streets.

 In conclusion, in the long term developmental community work is the ideal way to prevent the phenomenon of street children.
 But we cannot let the present generation of children fall through the cracks because of the ideals we are working towards.
 In the shifting dynamics of urban Cape Town, the central residential option with the full range of developmental and therapeutic services, education, family reunification and a community work component, remains effective, to which the lives of the girls who are at Ons Plek at any one time, and our work with their families, attest.